 The unique management model implemented in IBIS retail operations at its stores has been in existence for more than ten (10) years.
-The uniqueness of this model lies not only in local community members managing the grocery outlets but also ensures 100% Indigenous staff comprise the staffing mix in fifteen (15) of its outlets.
+The uniqueness of this model lies not only in local community members managing the grocery outlets but also ensures majority Indigenous staff comprise the staffing mix in IBIS outlets.

 The IBIS model, now the CEQ model not only guarantees employment opportunities and a subsequent clearly defined career, it also provides a voice for Indigenous people regarding the operations of the business.
-CEQ provides clearly defined career paths for Indigenous people living in the remote central and northern parts of this country through the acquisition of business acumen and the ability to role model standards and practices for future aspiring store managers.
+CEQ provides clearly defined career paths for Indigenous people living in the remote central and northern parts of this country.
+CEQ's mentoring, training and development model provides existing managers with business acumen and the ability to role model standards and practices for future aspiring store managers.